B CUSP 116

 Course subtitle: "Weaving Cultural & Ecological Diversity" This inquiry course will help students understand the connections between Native American cultures and a variety of ecosystems in the Pacific Northwest.
 They will ultimately consider the degree to which cultural diversity is dependent on ecological diversity.
 Examples of this connection will be covered, with a focus on Native Americans living along the Northwest Coast.
 The entry point to the student's independent inquiry will be a cultural item of woven plant or animal material.
 Students will investigate the ecological context and cultural context of the item and consider how changes in one context have affected the other in the last two centuries.
 The course will emphasize development of skills in research, writing, and oral communication.

 General method of instruction

-Lectures, readings, guest speakers, and guided individual research during class time as well as independent research outside of class.
+Lectures, readings, guest speaker, research training by the library staff, and guided individual research during class time, as well as independent research outside of class.